mkaiser/Sungrow-SHx-Inverter-Modbus-Home-Assistant/README.md

 Do not forget to check your configuration and restart.

-##  Add a nice "Energy Dashboard" like shown above
+##  Add a nice "Energy Dashboard" like shown below
 1. Create a new dashboard (or use the standard one)
 2. Click "Add new Card" and select "Entities"
 3a.
 Add the sensor values you want to display.
 I (more or less randomly) divided them into momentary power, energy, battery and other.